 We do not plan to add captions to live video streams because live video is exempt from meeting the AA accessibility regulations.
 Our live video streams are uploaded to YouTube where they are automatically captioned by YouTube.
 If anything is not clear or you see any mistakes on the auto-generated captions please let us know and we will fix them.

 Some of the sites contain archived content, which is exempt from the accessibility regulations.

 What we’re doing to improve accessibility

 We are actively planning to improve accessibility across these websites.
-For example, the School's homepage and blog are in the process of being redesigned to be fully compliant with WCAG 2.1 AA and will be rolled out by the end of 2020.
-Other sections of the School's site and affiliated research sites will be redesigned and fixed on an ongoing basis to be compliant.
+The School's site and affiliated research sites will be redesigned and fixed on an ongoing basis to be compliant.

 Preparation of this accessibility statement

 This statement was prepared on 15 September 2020 and was last reviewed on 22 September 2020.
 The websites were tested with a random sample of representative pages.

 www.bsg.ox.ac.uk was tested using the representative sample of pages below, as well as random sampling from the top visited pages.

 The websites were last sampled and tested on 21 September 2020.